bstanescu/gymshark/README.md

 The [current implementation](main.go) uses dynamic programming to reduce the complexity to O(k*n)

-It doesnt implementats the API endpoints in favour of:
+It doesnt implement the API endpoints, in favour of:
 - writing a quick interface that allows updating the packages too (they will persist on the server side)
 - writing [tests](main_test.go)